-Combining GPX and HRM files into TCX format
+Combining GPX and HRM Files into TCX Format

 Three of the most common file formats for recording exercise data are HRM, GPX and TCX.
 HRM is an older proprietary, but open, standard created and maintained by Polar, which deals with heartrate information, as well as speed, cadence, altitude and power.
 GPX is another older standard which deals primary with geolocation data from GPS receivers.
 TCX is a newer format that effectively supports all that HRM and GPX support combined, and then some.